Dog lovers wanted

 How do I pay my tax?

 We pay you as a self-employed service provider.
-This income is your responsibility to declare to Her Majesty’s Revenue and Customs.
+This income is your responsibility to declare to His Majesty’s Revenue and Customs.
 We can advise you how this is achieved by keeping records and declaring as part of self-assessment, but for professional advice please see a bookkeeper or an accountant particularly if you run other sole trader or company or other business models.
 We can give you basic advise and pointers.

 To apply, contact a franchise detailing your location, circumstances and what attracts you to becoming a Doggie Holiday Homes team member.
 By applying you agree with the following: